 Calculate the energy resolution by first converting the voltage into energy using your calibration curve from Lab 4.
 For each gamma ray estimate the FWHM in terms of the energy spread and using the known energy of each gamma ray calculate the energy resolution for the five gamma rays.
-Why is this a better way of estimating the energy resolution compared to (a)?
+Why is this a better way of estimating the energy resolution compared to (a), i.e. what is the potential problem in using (a)?
 Compare with the results of part (a) by plotting your new energy resolution on the same plot.